 The Compensation Committee uses stock-based awards to retain executive officers and align their interests with those of our stockholders.
 Historically, the Compensation Committee granted stock-based awards to our executive officers purely in the form of stock options that vested in installments over multiple years, with an exercise price equal to the closing market price of our common stock on the date of grant.
-While we continue to use stock options as a form of incentive for employees and executive officers, the Compensation Committee has increasingly relied on the award of shares of restricted stock to our executive officers.
+Over the past four fiscal years, the Compensation Committee has relied exclusively on the award of shares of restricted stock to our executive officers.
 The Compensation Committee awards both time-based and performance-based restricted stock awards.
-A time-based restricted stock award typically will vest in equal annual installments over a three-year period.
-A performance-based restricted stock award typically will vest upon the achievement of specific objectives relating to our performance within a specified period.
-The Compensation Committee believes shares of restricted stock provide an equally motivating form of incentive compensation, minimize stock compensation expenses and reduce the potential dilution of our shares.
+A time-based restricted stock award typically will vest upon the achievement of specific objectives relating to our performance within a specified period.
+The Compensation Committee believes shares of restricted stock provide a more motivating form of incentive compensation, minimize stock compensation expenses and reduce the potential dilution of our shares.

-We generally grant stock options and shares of restricted stock to executive officers and other employees upon their initial hire, in connection with a promotion, and annually based on merit.
+We generally grant shares of restricted stock to executive officers and other employees upon their initial hire, in connection with a promotion, and annually based on merit.
 To determine the amount of stock-based awards granted to executive officers, our Compensation Committee considers the performance of the individual and our company, historic stock-based awards and the awards made to those in similar positions at comparable companies.

 Our Board and Compensation Committee typically meet in early May to review company performance for the prior fiscal year.
-At such time, the Compensation Committee (or, in the case of our chief executive officer, our Board) also reviews the performance of the executive officers over the prior fiscal year and grants restricted stock or stock options to the executive officers.
-In fiscal 2015, the Compensation Committee and Board met in May to grant time-based restricted stock awards to Messrs.
-McGahn, Henry and Maguire.
+At such time, the Compensation Committee (or, in the case of our chief executive officer, our Board) also reviews the performance of the executive officers over the prior fiscal year and grants equity awards, if any, to the executive officers.
+In fiscal 2018, the Compensation Committee and Board met in June and awarded time-based and performance-based restricted stock awards to Messrs.
+McGahn and Kosiba under our 2007 Stock Incentive Plan.

-In fiscal 2015, when considering equity grants, the Compensation Committee (or, in the case of our chief executive officer, our Board) considered:
+In fiscal 2018, when considering equity grants to our executive officers, the Compensation Committee (or, in the case of our chief executive officer, our Board) considered:

-- each executive officer's performance and contribution during the prior fiscal year; - recommendations made by our management; - · competitive practices; - the overall compensation package for each executive officer;

-- the overall retention concerns and level of difficulty our company would face if we were to have to replace any executive officer if he or she were to voluntarily leave our company; and - the availability of shares to grant to our employees and executive officers given our low stock price and limited share pool.
+- each executive officer's performance and contribution during the prior fiscal year; - recommendations made by our management; - · competitive practices; - the overall compensation package for each executive officer; - the overall retention concerns and level of difficulty our company would face if we were to have to replace any executive officer if he or she were to voluntarily leave our company; and - the availability of shares to grant to our employees and executive officers given our low stock price and limited share pool.